On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

 \begin{proof}

 Clearly $U$ is open.
 Since $f$ is non-wandering, $U$ is $f^{n^\ast}$-invariant for some $n^\ast>0$.
-Recall the notions in subsection~\ref{notation1}, and claim $U$ is essential.
-Suppose otherwise and let $U_{filled}$ be the union of $U$ with all the connected components of the complement of $U$ which are bounded disks.
-This construction implies that $U_{filled}$ is an open disk and, by Lemma~\ref{Bounded Invariant Disks} applied to $f^{n^\ast}$, all connected components of the lift of $U_{filled}$ to the plane have bounded diameter and are $\widetilde{f}^{n^\ast}$-invariant.
+Recall the notions in subsection~\ref{notation1}, and claim that $U$ is essential.
+Suppose otherwise and let $U_{filled}$ be the union of $U$ with all the connected components of the complement of $U$ which are contractible.
+This construction implies that $U_{filled}$ is an open disk and, by Lemma~\ref{Bounded Invariant Disks} applied to $f^{n^\ast}$, all connected components of the lift of $U_{filled}$ to the plane have bounded diameter and are $\widetilde{f}^{n^\ast}$-invariant (because $(0,0)$ is the only rational point contained in the rotation set).
 In particular, any lift of $z_\ast$ has bounded orbit, a contradiction with (\ref{choice_of_zast}).

 The next claim is that $U$ is in fact fully essential.
-Suppose it is not, then all the homotopically non-trivial loops are homotopic to each other.
-Then, we can fix one homotopically non-trivial loop $\gamma \subset U$ and choose two connected components of their lifts $\widetilde \gamma$ and $\widetilde U$, such that,
+Suppose it is not, then all the homotopically non-trivial loops contained in $U$ are homotopic to each other.
+Fix one homotopically non-trivial loop $\gamma \subset U$ and choose connected components of their lifts, $\widetilde \gamma$ and $\widetilde U$, such that,

 Clearly, there exists some integer vector $(a,b)\neq (0,0)$, such that $\widetilde \gamma=\widetilde \gamma+(a,b)$.
 Moreover, since by assumption $U$ is not fully essential, $\widetilde U \bigcap (\widetilde U+ i(-b,a)) = \emptyset$ for any integer $i\neq 0$.
 Therefore,